wimpysworld/antsy-alien-attack-pico/README.md

 - [ ] Push 'em back - push the aliens back into the obliterator
 - [x] Rock on - more rocks than you can avoid
 - [x] Quick draw - Shoot fast moving aliens within a tight time limit
+- [x] Use the Force - Shields up, crash into aliens within a tight time limit
 - [ ] Peekaboo - Aliens appear briefly, fire and leave
 - [ ] ~~Canyon run - narrow canyon with lots of rocks at speed (*stretch goal*)~~
 - [ ] ~~Tunnel through - make a path through the rocks (*stretch goal*)~~